 One can draw an analogy between other input devices and these typing styles.
 Use of a mouse or a touch screen is similar to hunt and peck: the player sees an object on the screen, moves the cursor to the object, and activates it.
 This model is ideal for interacting with items in a collection, such as tapping icons to start applications, tapping titles of e-mail messages to open them, tapping links in a web browser to open linked pages, tapping an editable text area to set the insertion point, drawing a box around an area of a picture to apply an effect, and so forth.
 It's also good for entering positions, such as adding lines or brush strokes to a picture.
 But it's far from ideal for entering large amounts of text or for giving commands without looking away.
 Use of arrow keys or a gamepad is far more similar to touch typing, as the player feels for where the buttons are using his thumbs while watching the action on the screen.

 Since the decline of the text adventure in the late 1980s, few games require actual typing per se apart from the in-game chat in online multiplayer games.
 But the distinction between hunt-and-peck and touch typing still applies to games, as some video game genres are inherently more amenable to one method or the other.
 For example, first-person shooters work better with a mouse because the player is aiming at targets at arbitrary places on screen.
-Strategy games need hunt-and-peck because the player is quickly selecting units at arbitrary places on screen, but the user is also giving commands to these units, often through touch typing on a keyboard.
-This is why console ports of FPS and RTS tend to be less satisfying: gamepads are poor for hunt-and-peck.
+Strategy games with dozens of units need hunt-and-peck because the player is quickly selecting units at arbitrary places on screen, but the user is also giving commands to these units, often through touch typing on a keyboard.
+This is why console ports of FPS and RTS tend to be less satisfying: directional controls are poor for hunt-and-peck.

 Platformers, shoot-em-ups, and fighting games, on the other hand, are traditionally played with touch typing.
 A gamepad or joystick controls the motion of a character relative to its current position, and trigger buttons are bound to jumping or use of various tools.
 The controllers for Konami's dancing games have several pressure-sensitive areas corresponding to directions on the screen, and in all but the cheapest soft pads, these areas are raised or recessed to let the player feel the sensors' positions with the feet.